2013 Euro Winners Cup: Format and draw

 The first Beach Soccer Winner Cup was held in the sands of San Benedetto del Tronto, Rive delle Palme located in Ascoli, Italy from 15–19 May 2013.
 This Cup is involving all the champions in the different official National Leagues all across the Old Continent, 18 different countries will be represented in this tournament.

-In the first stage, the eighteen champions of the officially sanctioned Beach Soccer National Championships, plus the host and the Italian runner-up got distributed into five groups, yet offering interesting battles with powerful teams having to compete for the head of the group.
+In the first stage, the eighteen champions of the officially sanctioned Beach Soccer National Championships, plus the host and the Italian runner-up got distributed into five groups with teams having to compete for the head of the group.

 Only the sides topping the group will be granted a ticket to the quarterfinals stage, accompanied by the three best second-ranked teams.